Nowhere to Run (1993 film): Box office

 Nowhere to Run opened January 15, 1993, in 1,745 theaters.
 In its opening weekend, the film made $8,203,255, at #4 behind Aladdin's tenth weekend, A Few Good Men's sixth, and Alive's first weekend.

 The film finally grossed $22,189,039 in the United States and Canada.
 The film performed better internationally, grossing $41.9 million in other territories for a worldwide gross of $64 million.

 Critical response

-The film received mostly mixed reviews from critics.
-Rotten Tomatoes reports that 36% of 25 surveyed critics gave the film a positive review; the average rating is 4.2/10.
+The film received mostly negative reviews from critics.
+On Rotten Tomatoes 36% of 25 critics gave the film a positive review, with an average rating of 4.2/10.
+On Metacritic it has a score of 41% based on 16 reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.
 Despite that, the film has a cult following with most fans declaring it as "one of Van Damme's better films".